-Pregnancy raises lots of questions, especially for new moms!
-Your body and your life are changing to accommodate a new, little person, and that can be stressful when you don’t have all of the answers.
-We’ve collected years of questions from real moms like you to create our FAQ.
+Pregnancy and childbirth raise a lot of questions, especially for new parents!
+Your body and your life are changing to accommodate a new little person, and that can be stressful when you don’t have all of the answers.
+We’ve collected years of questions from real parents and caregivers like you to create our FAQ page.

-To find a provider who delivers at The Mother Baby Center of your choice, please visit the following web page.
+To find a provider who delivers at The Mother Baby Center location of your choice, please visit the Find a Provider tool.
 All our providers are listed, including midwives.
 If you are interested in more than one location, be sure to check that the provider can deliver at either location.

-When you choose a provider, you are usually selecting the group practice rather than a single physician for your prenatal care.
-We recommend asking how the practice will provide support to you during pregnancy and labor to see if it’s a good fit.
+When you choose a provider, you are usually selecting the group practice rather than a single physician or midwife for your prenatal care.
+We recommend asking how the clinic/practice will provide support to you during pregnancy and labor to see if it’s a good fit.

 When choosing a provider, you should confirm the specific provider also has delivery privileges at the center you are interested in.
 If you are interested in more than one location, be sure to check that your provider can deliver at either location.